iskorotkov/UtilityAI/Readme.md

 - [ ] check UPROPERTY macros with EditAnywhere/VisibleAnywhere and replace in with more strict specifiers
 - [ ] add logging (with custom categories)
 - [ ] multioperations can get invalid number of arguments - fix
+- [ ] array of conditions keeps collapsing when adding new conditions

 ## Propositions